-- Slice the green onion (or diced 1/4 cup regular onion.)
+- Slice the green onion (or dice 1/4 cup regular onion.)

-- Finely chop the fresh rosemary or crush the dried rosemary.
-(A Mortar and Pestle would be perfect to crush the dried rosemary.)
+- Finely chop the fresh rosemary or crush the dried rosemary if you don't have ground rosemary.

-- Heat the butter and olive oil in heavy 10 inch non-stick frying pan.
+- Heat the butter and olive oil over medium heat in heavy 10 inch non-stick frying pan.
 (Spray the pan with non-stick spray if you don’t have a non-stick pan.)

-- Then add rosemary and saute 1-2 minutes more (until you can start to smell the rosemary).
+- Then add rosemary and cook 1-2 minutes more (until you can start to smell rosemary).

 - While onions and rosemary are cooking, drain artichokes well, then dice into bite-sized pieces.

-- Add diced artichokes to the pan and saute about 3 minutes more.
+- Add diced artichokes to the pan and cook about 3 minutes more.